SuckDuck/WatchDrop/README.md

 * **-ig \<filename>**: It ignores a file, even if it is affected by other flags.
 It is intended to exclude special files from the other flags

 ## Examples
-This command should continuously monitor a user's Downloads folder looking for songs, so once the user downloads one, a pop-up asking where to save it jumps up for the user, working similarly to when you download an image from your browser, but for songs
+This command should continuously monitor an user's Downloads folder looking for songs, so once the user downloads one, a pop-up asking where to save it jumps up for the user, working similarly to when you download an image from your browser, but for songs
 ```
 watchdrop -me .mp3 /home/user/Downloads
 ```